All Episodes

 Indeed.

-That's right, but a cult leader can only work if there are willing followers, and there certainly are plenty of willing followers.
+But a cult leader can only work if there are willing followers, and there certainly are plenty of willing followers.

-This is something that Area 51 has taught me, that there are people There are certainly skeptics out there, people who will disbelieve no matter what.
+This is something that Area 51 has taught me, that there are people, there are certainly skeptics out there, people who will disbelieve no matter what.

 But there's also the true believers who will believe no matter what, and they will believe anything connected with UFOs.